scivision/fortran2018-examples/README.md

 # Fortran 2018 Examples

 Easy examples of scientific computing with modern, powerful, easy Fortran 2018 standard.
 Fortran 2018 began as the TS18508 extension, formerly known as Fortran 2015.

+Modern Fortran benefits from modern CMake, which supports Fortran features such as

+* submodule
+* preprocessing
+* detecting specific support of Fortran features (so users know their compiler is too old)

 ## Prereq